VladRoscaDev/CovidInfo/README.md

 # Compatibility :iphone:
 Since the app was designed using Flutter SDK it is compatible with both Android and IOs devices.
+All it needs is to be built for IOs in orther to use it on an Iphone.
+At the moment I can only provide the apk for Android.

 # WARNING :warning: